Skip to content

 LSOA 2021 is the update of LSOA 2011 based on the Census 2021 data.
 Many of the 2011 geographies have remained the same, but in some areas LSOAs have been either split or merged, to account for changes in housing and population density.
 Where this has occurred, the LSOA 2021 has been given a new code, otherwise for unchanged LSOAs, the 2011 codes have passed across to LSOA 2021.
 The lu_lsoa2021 lookup table provides a comparison of LSOA 2021 to LSOA 2011, and to local authority, with a changed column showing the relationship: U (unchanged), S (split) and M (merged).

-The IMD is available as a score but is more readily usable as a national rank (1 is most deprived).
-ONS provide national decile and quintile.
-For ELDB, quintiles have also been calculated at ICB and and local authority level.
-Available in the lu_imd2019 lookup table.
+The IMD is provided as a score but is more readily usable as a national rank (1 is most deprived), which is grouped by the ONS into national deciles and quintiles.
+For ELDB, CEG have also calculated quintiles at ICB and and local authority level.
+Available in the lu_imd2025 and lu_imd2019 lookup tables.

 IMD & LSOA by Postcode